Updated February 29, 2024

 Cost:

 The basic account is free.
 There are no trading fees.
-It also offers a premium Robinhood Gold account for $5 per month, which offers margin trading.[3]
+It also offers a premium Robinhood Gold account for $5 per month, which provides additional benefits, including bigger instant deposits, more advanced research tools, and higher interest on your uninvested cash.[3]

 Stash: Best for Learning About Investing